DataDog/hiring-engineers/answers.md

 The dashboard below has `system.cpu.idle (max)`, `system.io.await` and `system.load.1` as part of `infra metrics` and `trace.flask.requests.error/hits` and `mysql.query.hits` as part of `APM`.

-Constanly correlating between Web `App/DB` and `infra resource utilization (CPU/Disk IO etc)` with the same dashboard is really helpful to figure out user impact and root cause analysis
+Constanly correlating between Web `App/DB` and `infra resource utilization (CPU/Disk IO etc)` with the same dashboard is really helpful to figure out both  of doing user impact and root cause analysis

 ![APM#8](https://user-images.githubusercontent.com/47805074/98535036-c5aa2d80-22c8-11eb-8390-b7dd4e958398.png)